-Landowner permission Is required by law in order to hunt on private land with a youth deer tag during youth deer weekend.
-All relevant game laws and regulations apply during the Youth Deer Hunting Weekend, including the prohibition on baiting and road hunting.
+Landowner permission is required by law in order to hunt on private land with a youth deer tag during youth deer weekend.
+All relevant game laws and regulations apply during the Youth Deer Weekend, including the prohibition on baiting and road hunting.
 Landowners are not exempt from the requirement to purchase tags to hunt on their own property on youth weekends.

 A Vermont youth deer hunting tag is valid for one deer on youth deer hunting weekend in accordance with the rules of the Fish & Wildlife Board announced annually.

-The amount of a fine will be doubled for a violation on Youth Deer Hunting Weekend, and the fine shall be assessed against the licensed adult who has the youth hunter in his or her charge.
+The amount of a fine will be doubled for a violation on Youth Deer Weekend, and the fine shall be assessed against the licensed adult who has the youth hunter in his or her charge.

 Muzzleloader license and hunting license required.

 One legal buck (see definition of Legal Buck on p.
 26) may be taken anywhere in the state.
 In addition, with an antlerless permit issued by the department, a person may take an antlerless deer within the authorized WMU.